 In it's response to SACS, UNC presented a chastened tone:

-UNC legalists probably wish that letter could be re-articulated, but in all subsequent reports and responses to SACS, NCAA and in every other official public release, UNC has not referred to the issue as one of "fraud;" instead it has carefully adhered to the Martin and Wainstein language of "irregularities" and "anomalous courses."
+UNC legalists probably wish that letter could be re-articulated, because in all subsequent reports and responses to SACS, NCAA and in every other official public release, UNC has not referred to the issue as one of "fraud;" instead it has carefully adhered to the Martin and Wainstein language of "irregularities" and "anomalous courses."

 - that hadn't been approved by the University and accredited; or,